psc-code/psc/doc/source/mrc_domain/block_factory.rst

 * :c:type:`mrc_domain`

-  Block Factories exist only to create the block layout for :c:type:`"Multi-Block" <mrc_domain_mb>` domains. "mb" domains set the type, create, and call block factories.
+  Block Factories exist only to create the block layout for :c:type:`"Multi-Block" <mrc_domain_mb>` domains. "mb" domains create, call, and destroy block factories.
 The factory feeds back in a list of blocks which the domain uses.
+The block factory object can be recovered from the domain via the :c:func:`get_trafo` method.

 * :c:type:`mrc_crds`

   Multi-block domains require coordinates to be generated in a consistent manner across all pieces of the domain.
-Thus block factories must store enough :c:type:`mrc_crds_gen` objects to cover the domain's differenent coordinate axes, as well as assign them to the approriate axes in each block.
-These will be processed by the :c:type:`mrc_crds_mb` subtype to form the domain.
+Thus block factories must store enough :c:type:`mrc_crds_gen` objects to cover the domain's different coordinate axes, as well as assign them to the appropriate axes in each block.
+These will be processed by the :c:type:`mrc_crds_mb` sub-type to form the domain.

   .. note:: To make it explicit that we're dealing with multi-block
-	    domain coordinates (of which there can be more than three) I've adopted the convetion of using `coord` instead of `crds`.
+	    domain coordinates (of which there can be more than three) I've adopted the convention of using `coord` instead of `crds`.
 We'll see if that sticks...

 * :c:type:`mrc_trafo`